Ice Cream for Crow

-Ice Cream for Crow is the twelfth studio album by Captain Beefheart and the Magic Band, released in September 1982.
-It is the last Don Van Vliet recorded before abruptly retiring from music to devote himself to a career as a painter.
+Ice Cream for Crow is the twelfth studio album by Captain Beefheart and the Magic Band, released in September 1982, the final one released during his lifetime.
+After it was recorded, Don Van Vliet retired from music to devote himself to a career as a painter.
 It spent two weeks in the UK album charts, reaching number 90, but failed to make the Billboard Top 200.